-Academic Year: 2022/23 Total fund allocated: £19,998 Date Updated: 10/07/23 Key indicator 1: The engagement of a all pupils in regular physical activity - (Chief Medical Of ficers guidelines recommend that Percentage of total allocation: primary school pupils undertake at le ast 30 minutes of physical activity a c lay in school 52% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Academic Year: 2022/23 Total fund allocated: £22,515.71 Date Updated : 10/07/23 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical O fficers guidelines recommend that Percentage of total allocation primary school pupils undertake at le east 30 minutes of physical activity a o day in school 46% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: To purchase an outdoor gym for the playground for whole school use PE lead to receive quotes from Sunshine gyms, Axo Leisure and Caloo by end of Spring 2 (31.3.23) Design of gym should incorporate fundamental skills: agility, balance, coordination and promote social development The outdoor Motiv8 multi- gym is being installed on 24th July 2023.
 There was a back log with the demand of work and the companies being able to source materials from their suppliers. of developing all their core muscle strength and other foundation skills required for physical development.
-The shoulder, elbow and wrist movements will also strengthen Put in place a rota for the new Motiv8 multi-gym to ensure all pupils have access to this resource across the week.
+The shoulder, elbow and wrist movements will also strengthen Put in place a rota for the new Motiv8 multi-gym to ensure al pupils have access to this resource across the week.
 Regularly assess how the Motiv8 multi-gym is being used.
-To purchase playground equipment to support physical activity during play PE Lead to order new resources to maintain the quality of the resources £719 Children will have access to a range of resources to promote regular physical activity at break SMSAs to receive training on leading games using the new resources out at playtimes.
+To purchase playground equipment to support physical activity during play times PE Lead to order new resources to maintain the quality of the resources £719 SMSAs to receive training on leading games using the new resources out at playtimes.